edgedb/edgedb/docs/guides/tutorials/rest_apis_with_flask.rst

 Flask
 =====

-:edb-alt-title: Building a REST API with EdgeDB and Flask
+:edb-alt-title: Building a REST API with Gel and Flask

 The EdgeDB Python client makes it easy to integrate EdgeDB into your preferred web development stack.
 In this tutorial, we'll see how you can quickly start